OpenTTD/OpenTTD/README.md

 ### Solaris, FreeBSD, OpenBSD:

-Use 'gmake', but do a './configure' before the first build.
+Use '`gmake`', but do a '`./configure`' before the first build.

 ### Linux/Unix:

-OpenTTD can be built with GNU 'make'.
-On non-GNU systems it is called 'gmake'.
+OpenTTD can be built with GNU '`make`'.
+On non-GNU systems it is called '`gmake`'.
-However, for the first build one has to do a './configure' first.
+However, for the first build one has to do a '`./configure`' first.

 ### MacOS X:

-Use 'make' or Xcode (which will then call make for you) This will give you a binary for your CPU type (PPC/Intel) However, for the first build one has to do a './configure' first.
+Use '`make`' or Xcode (which will then call make for you) This will give you a binary for your CPU type (PPC/Intel) However, for the first build one has to do a '`./configure`' first.
-To make a universal binary type './configure --enabled-universal' instead of './configure'.
+To make a universal binary type '`./configure --enabled-universal`' instead of '`./configure`'.

 ### BeOS:

-Use 'make', but do a './configure' before the first build.
+Use '`make`', but do a '`./configure`' before the first build.

 ### MorphOS:

-Use 'make'.
-However, for the first build one has to do a './configure' first.
+Use '`make`'.
+However, for the first build one has to do a '`./configure`' first.
 Note that you need the MorphOS SDK, latest libnix updates (else C++ parts of OpenTTD will not build) and the powersdl.library SDK.
 Optionally libz, libpng and freetype2 developer files.

 OS/2: